decoil/PScheme/README.md

 # PScheme
-A simple Scheme interpreter on the Free Pascal compiler.
+An interpreter for a Scheme with a simplistic design philosophy on the Free Pascal compiler.
 More details can be found in the specifications.